-- Repetition of serious infractions - Threat or actual physical harm to another person - Violation of the drug/alcohol policy - Use of technology for hazing or harassment on or off campus - Harassment, hazing and/or use of any type of technology to harass another person(s) - Lack of respect for the religious, racial, or cultural differences of other students or school staff Slander or harassment of other students or school staff Verbal altercations with other students or school staff Setting off a safety alarm - Theft of school property or property of other students or school staff - Behavior that Administration deems inconsistent with the school's mission
+- Any serious infractions - Threat or actual physical harm to another person.
+(The police may be informed) - Violation of the drug/alcohol policy.
+(The police must be informed) - Use of technology for hazing or harassment on or off campus. - Violation of the tobacco/alcohol/drug policy. - Harassment, hazing and/or use of any type of technology to harass another person(s). - Lack of respect for the religious, racial, or cultural differences of other students or school staff. - Slander or harassment of other students or school staff - Verbal altercations with other students or school staff - Setting off a safety alarm. - Theft of school property or property of other students or school staff. - Behavior that Administration deems inconsistent with the school's mission.